Engineering manager responsibilities: What you need to know

 An engineering manager's overall goal is to ensure their software engineering team consistently delivers high-quality software products within the stipulated time.
 Essentially, the duties of an engineering manager revolve around planning, directing, and executing projects, along with supervising a team or teams of engineers.

 If you’re an engineer, you must already know that the engineering manager role comes with specific expectations on top of traditional manager duties.
 A traditional manager’s role requires assigning tasks, providing guidance, and overseeing operations.
 On the other hand, engineering manager duties include all the functions expected of a regular manager plus the technical know-how to create high-level plans and ensure the timely delivery of software.
-Other regular duties for engineering managers include budgeting and communicating, and collaborating with other department heads and stakeholders.
+Oher regular duties for engineering managers include budgeting communicating, and collaborating with other department heads and stakeholders.

 The role of engineering managers in every organization is different as it doesn’t follow a “one size fits all” approach.
 Despite this, in tech startups and enterprises, the following will be expected from you as an engineering manager.

-Project Management
+Project management

 Needless to say, as an engineering manager, you’ll be managing projects and ensuring your team is delivering without delays.